NATO mulls deploying troops to Bulgaria, Romania — Der Spiegel | DW | 19.12.2021

 Der Spiegel said the plans made by NATO's Supreme Allied Commander Europe, Tod Wolters, would in effect extend the alliance's "Enhanced Forward Presence" mission under which it has already deployed troops to the Baltic countries and eastern Poland.

-The magazine said it had "information" that Wolters had "called for a reinforcement of troops on the eastern border" of NATO during confidential video conference with military leaders of "partner nations," adding that the proposal would in effect "expand NATO's presence (to Romania and Bulgaria) through the Enhanced Forward Presence (EFP) mission."
+The magazine said it had "information" that Wolters had "called for a reinforcement of troops on the eastern border" of NATO during a confidential videoconference with military leaders of "partner nations," adding that the proposal would in effect "expand NATO's presence [to Romania and Bulgaria]."

 Ukrainian officials have appealed to the alliance for military assistance to possibly defend themselves against a Russian military incursion.